beaconsproject/disturbance_explorer/docs/select_guide.md

    **Define classification per disturbance type**: Click this option to classify linear and areal disturbances by industry (e.g., transporation) and/or disturbance (e.g., highway) type.
 This classification generates a table summarizing the industry and/or disturbance types and their associated length (km) or area (km2).
 This table is required in the next step if custom buffer sizes are to be applied to industry and/or disturbance types.
 Use the drop-down menus to identify the industry and/or disturbance attributes for linear and areal disturbance features in the GeoPackage.

    **Upload other linear disturbances (shp)** and **Upload other areal disturbances (shp)**: Here, the user has the option to upload additional linear and areal disturbances as shapefiles which can be included in the mapping workflow or used solely for visualization.
 Use the drop-down menus to browse to the shapefile.
 Shapefiles are comprised of multiple files, and all files must be selected (e.g., shp, shx, dbf, prj, etc.).
+Once selected, click "Open".

    Press the **Confirm button** to load the spatial layers.
-The layers will appear in a map where the user can turn the individual layers on and off in the map legend.
+The layers will appear in a map where the user can turn layers on and off in the map legend.
+From here, move on to **Buffer features**.

 <br><br>
 <center><img src="pics/SelectSA.png" width="600"><br>Figure 1.
 Mapping study area and underlying dataset with the option to classify disturbances per industry/type.</center>